-Make your survey look up-to-the minute and relevant by freshening up the design with colors and features.
+Make your survey look up to-the-minute and relevant by freshening up the design with colours and features.

 If you have a creative team, let them loose on designing a new brand and theme for your program.
 Do you have a strong name for the initiative?

 Refresh the online branding and site coding where necessary.
-If you have internal resources that design your website in CSS, they can help design a theme for the Qualtrics survey that feels very consistent.
+If you have internal resources that design your website in CSS, they can help design a theme for your survey that feels consistent.

 Employee engagement software